-An IME is not necessary in every case, but there are certain instances when defendants or insurance companies may have a right to order that an IME be conducted.
-One instance is when the insurance policy has language that requires the injured party to submit to examination as a condition of receiving payout.4 Courts may also order an IME when the injury is reasonably in dispute.5 In order to conduct a proper IME the doctor performing the exam usually will be qualified based on possessing the medical knowledge and training of the specific area related to the subject case and also having experience, training, and special credentials in the same subject area.6
+An IME is not necessary in every case, but there are certain instances when defendants or insurance companies may order this exam as part of the claim or lawsuit process.
+One common situation is when the insurance policy language requires the injured party to submit to an examination as a condition of receiving payment.
+Courts may also order an IME when the injury is reasonably in dispute.

 The Independent Medical Exam Report

 The report resulting from an IME should include a basic descriptive portion, including:

 - The injury dates and summary of the conclusions

 - A history of the claim, including references to the findings and review of the medical records

 - All conversations between the independent doctor and the injured party

 As the injured party, you can assist in completing the IME report by arriving on time for the examination, bringing all relevant medical records, and complying with the exam by providing direct and concise answers.
 Your personal injury lawyer can prepare you for what to expect and how to act to improve the chances of accurate results that support your injuries and losses.